Image: ap

 Politically, that doesn’t seem feasible.
 The Communist Party has begun its historic transition from fourth- to fifth-generation leaders, and the result has been paralysis.
 At the moment, current officials seem to be just buying time until they leave office—and then hand intractable problems to someone else.
 No one in Beijing is willing to take the steps necessary to put the economy on a sound basis.

 Washington, of course, is no stranger to gridlock and head-in-the-sand economics.
 Yet until now, just about everyone seemed to be looking to the Chinese to become the new engine of world economic growth.
 We will surely be disappointed.
 China has just begun another long descent.
-Biden should have spoken up.
+Biden should have spoken up.-Why China’s Debt Problems Are Worse Than America's

 --------